 You may decide that all roles in the job family, including leadership roles would share some common job family competencies.
 For example, in the job family Incident Response and Analysis, all jobs from analyst to director may require the same two common job family competencies or skills, such as Cyber Security Monitoring and Reporting and Analytical Thinking.
 These two competencies or skills may be important for all roles in the area, including leaders.
 However, the leaders and only the leaders in this area may also require some job specific leadership competencies, such as Strategic Thinking and Developing Others.

 When to use this model?
-This option can work well when leaders are highly involved in the day-to-day operations and yet still require some common leadership skills.
+This option can work well when your leaders are highly involved in the day-to-day operations and yet still require some common leadership competencies or leadership skills.